Higher-Order Asset Pricing Factors via Forward Selection Fama-MacBeth Regression: Empirical Analysis

 \subsubsection{Cross-sectional method}

-The first empirical strategy to evaluate whether the high-order factors can subsume the zoo factors is based on the two-pass Fama-MacBeth procedure, motivated by the analysis in \citet{feng2020taming}.
+The first empirical strategy to evaluate whether the higher-order factors can reduce the zoo factors is based on the two-pass Fama-MacBeth procedure, motivated by the analysis in \citet{feng2020taming}.
 Specifically, for each zoo factor, we estimate its SDF loading while controlling for our higher-order factor model, which includes the FF5M and the selected higher-order factors.

 Figure \ref{fig:Cull-Factor-Zoo-StandardFMB} summarizes the results.
-Panel A plots the distribution of the absolute values of the estimates for the intercept from the cross-sectional regressions.
+Panel A plots the distribution of the absolute values of the t-statistics for the intercept from the cross-sectional regressions.
 Panel B displays the distribution of the absolute $t$-statistics associated with the SDF loading of the factor zoo, using \citet{newey1987simple} corrected standard errors.
 In both panels, the blue histogram represents the estimates obtained by controlling for the FF5M factors, while the green histogram represents the estimates obtained by additionally controlling for the higher-order factors selected by the forward selection FMB procedure.
 Vertical dashed lines indicate the median values of each distribution -- a vertical blue dashed-line for estimates obtained controlling for the FF5M factors and a vertical green dashed-line for estimates obtained controlling for the higher-order factor model.
 Additionally, we also include a vertical red dashed-line which corresponds to the median value with no controls, or the factor model including only the factor in the factor zoo.

 Panel A shows that the intercept estimates tend to be highly statistically significant, with a median value of 4.00, when the factor model includes only the factor in the factor zoo.
 When the factor model includes both FF5M and the factor in the factor zoo, the median $t$-statistic decreases substantially but remains significant at the 5\% level at 2.23.
 When the factor model further includes the higher-order factors, the median $t$-statistic is no longer statistically significant at the 5\% level at 1.84.